-- 4.4.1.
-Some of the DPs under this heading have been consolidated into a single DP, the consolidated DPs are as follows: - DP7 and DP8 have been consolidated into DP5 Airspace Dimensions - 4.4.2.
-Combined DP5 Airspace Dimensions Sufficient controlled airspace should be available and afford only the appropriate volume of controlled airspace to contain and support Continuous Climb Operations and Continuous Descent Operations by Commercial Air Transport whilst enabling safe, efficient access for other types of flying operation to support LBA operations independently. - 4.4.3.
-DP6 Airspace Complexity - The Airspace Design should seek to reduce complexity and bottlenecks in controlled and uncontrolled airspace and contribute to a reduction in airspace infringements.
+- 5.4.1.
+Some of the DPs under this heading have been consolidated into a single DP, the consolidated DPs are as follows: - DP7 and DP8 have been consolidated into DP4 Airspace Dimensions - 5.4.2.
+Combined DP4 Airspace Dimensions The volume and classification of controlled airspace required for LSA should be the minimum necessary to deliver an efficient airspace design, considering the needs of all airspace users. - 5.4.3.
+DP5 Airspace Complexity - The Airspace Design should seek to reduce complexity and bottlenecks in controlled and uncontrolled airspace and contribute to a reduction in airspace infringements.

-4.5.
+5.5.
 Technical

-- 4.5.1.
-Some of the DPs under this heading have been consolidated into a single DP, the consolidated DPs are as follows: - DP10, DP11 and DP12 are consolidated into DP7. - DP13, DP14, DP15 and DP16 are consolidated into DP8. - 4.5.2.
-Combined DP7 Technical Requirements The design shall be fully compliant with PANS-OPS and UK CAA criteria to meet the technical capability requirements of aircraft using the airport - 4.5.3.
-Combined DP8 Systemisation The arrival transitions and departure procedures shall be deconflicted and integrate with the en-route network, as per the FASI(N) programme, and in the case of the arrival transitions shall integrate with the Instrument Approach Procedures (IAPs) reducing the requirement for tactical coordination.
+- 5.5.1.
+Some of the DPs under this heading have been consolidated into a single DP, the consolidated DPs are as follows: - DP10, DP11 and DP12 are consolidated into DP6. - DP13, DP14, DP15 and DP16 are consolidated into DP7. - 5.5.2.
+Combined DP6 Technical Requirements The design shall be fully compliant with PANS-OPS and UK CAA criteria to meet the technical capability requirements of aircraft using the airport - 5.5.3.
+Combined DP7 Systemisation The new procedures will integrate with the en-route network, as per the FASI(N) programme.
+If required, the arrival transitions shall integrate with the Instrument Approach Procedures (IAPs), deconflict with the departure procedures, reducing the requirement for tactical coordination.

-4.6.
+5.6.
 Economic

-4.6.1.
-DP9 - Operational Cost - Provided it does not have an adverse impact of community disturbance, procedures should be designed to optimise fuel efficiency.
+DP8 - Operational Cost - Provided it does not have an adverse impact of community disturbance, procedures should be designed to optimise fuel efficiency.

-4.7.
+5.7.
 Strategic Policy

-4.7.1.
+- 5.7.1.
 The CAA has insisted that, subject to the overriding principle of maintaining a high standard of safety, the highest priority principle of this airspace change, that cannot be discounted, is that it accords with the CAA's published Airspace Modernisation Strategy (CAP1711) and any future plans associated with it.
-LBA is expected to participate in the development of the AMS

-Masterplan, in conjunction with ACOG, NERL and the other identified airports.
-The following DP is therefore second only to maintenance of safety.
+LBA is expected to participate in the development of the AMS Masterplan, in conjunction with ACOG, NERL and the other identified airports.
+The following DP is therefore second only to maintenance of safety. - 5.7.2.
+DP9 AMS Realisation This ACP must serve to further, and not conflict with, the realisation of the AMS.

-- 4.7.2.
-DP10 AMS Realisation This ACP must serve to further, and not conflict with, the realisation of the AMS. - 4.7.3.
-Note: It is accepted by the CAA that adherence to this DP, in what is a coordinated modernisation programme, may impact upon the development of 'Options'. - 4.7.4.
-DP11 PBN The new procedures should capitalise on as many of the potential benefits of PBN implementation as are practicable.
+- 5.7.3.
+Note: It is accepted by the CAA that adherence to this DP, in what is a coordinated modernisation programme, may impact upon the development of 'Options'. - 5.7.4.
+DP10 PBN The new procedures should capitalise on as many of the potential benefits of PBN implementation as are practicable.
 This includes predictability, efficiency, continuous climb and descent operations with the intention of reducing carbon emissions.